Alex Jones’ wife arrested on domestic violence charge - NewsBreak

 Alex Jones, an Austin resident and founder of the right-wing media group Infowars, declined Saturday to say whether he’d been injured or elaborate on what happened beyond that he believes it was related to his wife’s recent change of medication.

 “It’s a private family matter that happened on Christmas Eve,” Jones told The Associated Press in a brief interview.
-“I love my wife and care about her and it appears to be some kind of medication imbalance.”
+“I love my wife and care about her and it appears to be some kind of medication imbalance.”‘I did sleep with students’: James Franco breaks silence on sexual misconduct allegations

 Jones sued this week seeking to block subpoenas he’d been issued by the House committee investigating the Jan.
 6 insurrection at the U.S. Capitol.
 Jones spoke at a rally in support of then-President Donald Trump that proceeded the riot and his Infowars colleague, Owen Shroyer, was charged with crimes related to it in August.
-Shroyer has said he’s “innocent of the charges.”
+Shroyer has said he’s “innocent of the charges.”‘Home Alone’ actor faces charges for allegedly trying to strangle girlfriend

 Jones said his wife’s arrest “doesn’t concern my politics” and that “it wasn’t some kind of personal hateful thing or anything.”Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.